swiftlang/swift-evolution/proposals/XXXX-package-manager-localized-resources.md

 To support SwiftPM clients for Apple platform-specific resources, SwiftPM will also recognize resources located in `Base.lproj` directories as resources using [Base Internationalization](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/InternationalizingYourUserInterface/InternationalizingYourUserInterface.html#//apple_ref/doc/uid/10000171i-CH3-SW2) and treat them as any other localized variants.

 In addition to localized resources detected by scanning `.lproj` directories, SwiftPM will also take into account processed resources declared with a `localization` parameter in the manifest.
-This allows package authors to mark files outside of `.lproj` directories as localized, for example to keep localized and unlocalized resources together.
+This allows package authors to mark files outside of `.lproj` directories as localized, for example to keep localized and un-localized resources together.
 Separate post-processing done outside of SwiftPM can provide additional localizations in this case.

 ### Validating Localized Resources